GlobalyHub/Task-Assessments/Front End Task.md

 ## Bonus points
 - Implementation using a modern JS framework or library (Preferably React or Vue.js)
-- All the codes are tested (Jest, Jasmine, Mocha, etc.)
+- All the codes are tested (Jest, react-testing-library, jasmine, Mocha, etc.)
-- Implementation of any state management library such as Redux, Vuex, etc.
+- Implementation of any state management library such as mobx, zustand, etc...
+- Readability  of code - Component organising, separation of presentation vs other concerns
 - Better UI/UX experience than the provided Sample Project in the reference.

 ## Task Submission